bitsblocks/bitcoin-maximalist/manuscript/README.md

-## Bitcoin Gold Standard - Austrian School of Economics - Free Market Paradise
+## Bitcoin Gold Standard - Austrian School of Economics - Free Market Utopia

 Bitcoiners try so hard to look like technological visionaries.
 They keep quoting the Austrian school of economics, something that's less of an economic theory than it's a few angry old men yelling at clouds.